 There are various SDLC Models that can be used by a system developed in the development of information system software.
 The selection should be based on various factors such as time allowed, budget, accuracy level required, etc. Let’s understand a few important SDLC Models:

 SDLC Agile Model is somehow similar to the prototyping method but it reduces the time required to present basic structures of the software with the help of sprints or iterations.
 The advantages of this method are that the product is not finalized until all the user requirements are fulfilled.
-The disadvantage of this method is that compliance like documentation and testing are not properly done in this methodology.
+The disadvantage of this method is that compliance like documentation and testing is not properly done in this methodology.

-The rapid application development method is a system development methodology in which application is developed in the form of prototype and delivered to the user of such an application for approval.
+The rapid application development method is a system development methodology in which application is developed in the form of a prototype and delivered to the user of such an application for approval.
 This is different from other methods as it does not give any importance to plan processes while the development of the system.

 It is also called a waterfall method of the system development in which steps to be taken in a system development life cycle and their order of performance is predefined.
 The system is developed with the help of a fixed process and it can create rigidity in the process.
 It should be used in a project where the needs and requirements of the users are clearly stated.